 Gaining insight into buying decisions and supplier selection can make all the difference between success and failure in today’s business environment.
-Given the investment of critical resources in product development efforts and go-to-market strategy development, companies often need to explore market reactions, perceptions and preferences.
+Given the investment of critical resources in product development efforts and go-to-market strategy development, companies often need to explore market reactions, perceptions, and preferences.
 An important consideration for selecting your research methodology is to determine which approach will yield the best customer insights.

 Conduct customer research to gain customer insights.